NecRaul/gist-neko/README.md

 ## Requirements

-`requests` is used for getting information from the Github API and downloading the gists (if you don't use git).
+`requests` is used to get information from the Github API and download the gists (if you don't use -g/--git to download using git).

 If you want to build this on your own, you can install the requirements with